 Having a detailed and well-documented process for collecting overdue payments is essential to the success of any business.
 Otherwise, you can quickly lose control of your accounts receivables and may end up with a major cash flow problem.

-However, a couple of factors prevent business owners from actually establishing a proper process for debt collection.
+However, a number of factors prevent business owners from actually establishing a proper process for debt collection.
 These usually come in the form of awkward and uncomfortable questions such as:

 And of course, the clincher:

 These questions can be overwhelming and discouraging, especially if you’re new to the task.
 But you must remember that what you’re doing isn’t a bad thing.
 Your business provided a product or service and the customer has not yet paid you within the agreed terms.
 So, it is well within your rights to follow up and ask for payment.

 Here are some more tips on how you can prepare for successful debt collection:

 Pick the right time to approach your clients.

 It’s really all about timing.
 Call your client when the invoice has just fallen overdue as this will be just like you’re following up if they received the invoice.
 Most likely, they will give you the excuse that they didn’t get it and ask you to send it again.